-- 8. Use of prescription medications (excluding oral contraceptives) within 14 days prior to dosing on Day 1, except with prior approval of Alexion. - 9.
-Use of nonprescription/ over-the-counter medications including vitamins and dietary or herbal supplements, within 7 days prior to dosing on Day 1.
+- 8. Use of prescription medications (excluding oral contraceptives) within 14 days prior to dosing on Day 1, except with prior approval of the Sponsor. - 9.
+Use of nonprescription/ over-the-counter medications, including herbal remedies and supplements, within 7 days prior to dosing on Day 1.